ASL Citizen: A Community-Sourced Dataset for Advancing Isolated Sign Language Recognition: Results and Analysis

 \subsection{Novel Benchmarks}

-We trained our appearance-based I3D model \cite{i3d} on the ASL Citizen dataset to establish an initial baseline, which achieves a top-1 accuracy (recall-at-1) of 62.10\%, with a DCG of 0.784 and MRR of 0.725 (see the third row in \autoref{tab:oldbaselines}).\footnote{Please note that results may vary slightly for future iterations of the dataset and paper.
-We ask that authors compare to the most up-do-date numbers.} This accuracy is notable, given the difficulty of the problem -- our dataset has completely unseen users, and spans one of the largest vocabulary sizes in ISLR to date (2,731 signs).
-The pose-based ST-GCN model performs similarly, but consistently worse by a few percentage points on all metrics, but still substantially better than any previous reported results on datasets of similar size and complexity.
-For comparison, due to the number of classes, random guessing would only yield 0.04\% expected accuracy.
+We trained our appearance-based I3D model \cite{i3d} on ASL Citizen to establish an initial baseline, with 63.10\% top-1 accuracy (recall-at-1), DCG 0.791, and MRR 0.733 (first row in \autoref{tab:oldbaselines}).
+This accuracy is notable, given our problem difficulty -- our dataset has completely unseen users, and spans one of the largest vocabulary sizes in ISLR to date (2,731 signs).
+The pose-based ST-GCN model performs similarly, but consistently worse by a few percentages across metrics, but still substantially better than any previous reported results on datasets of similar size and complexity.
+For comparison, due to the number of classes, random guessing would yield 0.04\% expected accuracy.

 In previous work, appearance-based and pose-based models have generally shown competitive performance.
-Pose-based methods reduce information and potentially introduce errors at the keypoint extraction step, at the benefit of making features relevant for signs more accessible and standardized compared to raw pixels.
-However, this standardization may not outweigh errors and loss of information when the training dataset is diverse enough to train general appearance-based methods.
-Consistent with this, we note that our pose- based model performance slightly lags behind that of our appearance-based model.
+Pose-based methods reduce information and potentially introduce errors during keypoint extraction, at the benefit of making relevant features more accessible and standardized compared to raw pixels.
+However, this standardization may not outweigh errors and information loss when the training set is diverse enough to train general appearance-based methods.
+Consistent with this, our pose-based model performance slightly lags behind that of our appearance-based model.